 Texas Higher Education Coordinating Board Office of General Counsel P.O.
 Box 12788 Austin, TX 78711-2788.

 Facsimile transmissions of the forms are not accepted.
-Please visit the THECB website at https://www.highered.texas.gov/links/student-complaints/ for all forms and additional process information.
+Please visit the THECB Student Complaint website for all forms and additional process information.

 Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)